Skip to Main Content

 A guide to library accessibility services for students

-There are over 100 libraries in the Cambridge library network (you'll probably only use a few of them), occupying very different styles and ages of buildings and presenting different challenges from an accessibility perspective.
+There are over 100 libraries in the Cambridge library network (you'll probably only use a few of them), occupying very different styles and ages of buildings.
+They present different accessibility challenges.
 For example, there may be narrow spaces between shelves or books shelved over two metres high in some libraries, so some users may require assistance.
 Conversely, many libraries provide different seating (e.g. adjustable chairs) and desk (e.g. standing) options to cater to different needs and preferences, and lifts may be available to improve access.

-Below are some pointers to available information about physical access to libraries.
-As information may go out of date easily, if you have questions or concerns about access to library buildings and facilities please contact the relevant library using the contact information in the Cambridge Libraries Directory before you visit.
+Below are some pointers to information about study spaces and physical access.
+As information may go out of date easily, if you have questions about access to library buildings and facilities please contact the relevant library using the contact information in the Cambridge Libraries Directory before you visit.

 University Library